maxime-killinger/guetzli/README.md

 You can pass a `--quality Q` parameter to set quality in units equivalent to libjpeg quality.
 You can also pass a `--verbose` flag to see a trace of encoding attempts made or a `--keepmetadata` to keep the metadata inside your image.
+The `--suffix VALUE` will add a suffix to the filename.
+By default, the suffix is 'compressed'.
+For example, for the file `input.jpg`, the output file will be named `input.compressed.jpg`.
+To overwrite the existing file, use the `--overwrite` parameter.

 Please note that JPEG images do not support alpha channel (transparency).
 If the input is a PNG with an alpha channel, it will be overlaid on black background